PSDI-UK/dlmonte-container/README.md

 will be created in the directory.
 Upon completion of the DL_MONTE executable the container will terminate.

+## Security vulnerabilities

+The latest version of this container image uses [Apline Linux](https://hub.docker.com/_/alpine) as a base image. **Note that this base image, and the packages installed on it in order to compile DL_MONTE when creating the image, may have security vulnerabilities.** Use this image at your own risk.
+Details of the image and the aforementioned packages installed on Alpine Linux can be found in the `Dockerfile`.

 ## Building the image

 To use the `Dockerfile` to build the image locally the command is: